nightwatchjs/nightwatch-schematics/README.md

 ```bash
 ng g @nightwatch/nightwatch-schematics
 ``` -->
-With the custom builder installed, you can run cypress with the following commands:
+With the custom builder installed, you can run Nightwatch with the following commands:

 ```bash
 ng e2e